New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 But statutes exist in different jurisdictions.
 Even if not named as a beneficiary, these laws - which are especially relevant in separate property states - may allow a surviving spouse to inherit some or all of the estate of the deceased spouse.
 They are designed primarily to avoid the risk of a surviving spouse being completely disinherited.
 State systems with community property have very different legal regimes regarding this issue.

 People approaching or retired from American Family and with substantial IRA holdings need to understand how the RMD rules will affect IRA beneficiaries who are not spouses.
-The updated IRS guidelines for 2020 require beneficiaries who are not related to spouses to withdraw all assets from an inherited IRA within 10 years of the death of the first account holder.
+Under IRS rules finalized in 2024, most non-spouse beneficiaries are required to withdraw all assets from an inherited IRA within 10 years of the original account holder's death -- and must take annual required minimum distributions during that period if the original owner had already begun taking RMDs.
 This regulation could have significant tax implications for the beneficiary if the IRA has substantial capitalization.
 Good financial planning and frequent discussions with financial advisors can help minimize tax liabilities and maximize strategies for bequests.

 Certainly, there are reasons why someone would not want their spouse as beneficiary.
 Suppose a surviving spouse with substantial personal assets does not need or want an additional inheritance.
 A third common situation is in matrimony where at least one partner has offspring from prior relationships.
 If this happens, protocols might be drawn up for the inheritance to be passed directly to the children or - more often - placed in trust until the dying spouse passes away.